5 Things Advisors Should Know About Grayscale Bitcoin Trust (GBTC)

 Advisors’ options for accessing Bitcoin

 Understandably, many advisors are on the fence about Bitcoin (or they’ve hopped the fence and are sprinting away fast), but there’s a growing contingency of investment professionals who are coming around to the idea of digital assets in their clients’ portfolios.
-Other cryptocurrencies like Ethereum, Litecoin, and Ripple have also attracted interest.
+Other cryptocurrencies like Ethereum, Cardano, and Dogecoin have also attracted interest.

 Based on some impressive number crunching and thought experiments, Nick Magguilli of Ritholtz Wealth Management is a born-again Bitcoin believer.
 His math led him to a general recommendation of 2% portfolio exposure for those who want to test the waters, but he notes some caveats in his blog.

 So how can advisors add Bitcoin exposure to client portfolios?
-Here are four routes you can take, listed from easiest to most difficult to implement:
+Here are five routes you can take, listed from easiest to most difficult to implement:

-#1 — Grayscale Bitcoin Trust (GBTC) — it’s often confused for an ETF, but GBTC is an IRA-friendly trust that invests in, and seeks to track the performance of, Bitcoin
+#1 — Grayscale Bitcoin Trust (GBTC) or Osprey Bitcoin Trust (OBTC) — often confused for ETFs, GBTC and OBTC are actually IRA-friendly trusts that invests in, and seeks to track the performance of, Bitcoin.
+Grayscale has a longer track record and more assets under management than Osprey, but Osprey’s expense ratio is less than half of the former’s.

-#2 — Retail crypto custodians like Coinbase — there are a number of crypto custodians that also offer wallet and exchange services, like Coinbase, and charge a transaction fee for converting coins to USD (setting up an account on a client’s behalf is easy, but that process isn’t very scalable to if establishing a relatively small position for many clients)
+#2 — Retail crypto custodians like Coinbase — there are a number of crypto custodians that also offer wallet and exchange services, like Coinbase (COIN), and charge a transaction fee for converting coins to USD (setting up an account on a client’s behalf is easy, but that process isn’t very scalable to if establishing a relatively small position for many clients).

 5 things to know about Grayscale Bitcoin Trust – GBTC